org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/msrc/understanding-data.md

 To determine the vulnerabilities present in `Microsoft SharePoint Server 2013 Service Pack 1` with product Id `10607`, knowing that `KB3172445` is installed on the system, the following steps should be taken:

-1. identify all KB entries with product
+1. Identify all KB entries with product
    Id: `3039736, 5002218, 4092472, 3213560, 3172445, 3203387, 4018391, 3054862, 4462202, 4022236, 4011586, 4011113, 5002203, 4018392, 3114503, 4484264, 4462139, 4484157, 4461596, 5002219, 4462143`
-2. identify all vulnerabilities associated with the relationships of the product
+2. Identify all vulnerabilities associated with the relationships of the product
    Id: `CVE-2018-8628, CVE-2017-8629, CVE-2016-0011, CVE-2016-3360, CVE-2022-30158, CVE-2017-8742, CVE-2017-8511, CVE-2016-3357, CVE-2017-8512, CVE-2019-0604, CVE-2018-8378, CVE-2020-0693, CVE-2020-0694, CVE-2018-1028`
-3. determine the KB IDs that can fix these vulnerabilities. (too big of a list, I will not list them here)
+3. Determine the KB IDs that can fix these vulnerabilities. (too big of a list, I will not list them here)
-4. compare the KB Ids passed as parameters to the list of fixing KB Ids to determine which vulnerabilities have been fixed by the supersedence chains: `CVE-2017-8511, CVE-2016-3357, CVE-2017-8512, CVE-2016-3360`
+4. Compare the KB Ids passed as parameters to the list of fixing KB Ids to determine which vulnerabilities have been fixed by the supersedence chains: `CVE-2017-8511, CVE-2016-3357, CVE-2017-8512, CVE-2016-3360`
-5. remove the fixed vulnerabilities from the list, resulting in the final
+5. Remove the fixed vulnerabilities from the list, resulting in the final
    vulnerabilities: `CVE-2018-8628, CVE-2017-8629, CVE-2016-0011, CVE-2022-30158, CVE-2017-8742, CVE-2019-0604, CVE-2018-8378, CVE-2020-0693, CVE-2020-0694, CVE-2018-1028`

-This means these vulnerabilities are in still in the system and can be fixed by applying the listed KB Ids:
+This means these vulnerabilities are still in the system and can be fixed by applying the listed KB Ids:

 <img alt="Vulnerabilities in Microsoft SharePoint Server 2013 Service Pack 1 with already fixed KB3172445" src="kb-chain-example-5-vuln-in-product.png" width="333"/>